theartofcomputerprogramming/meetup/README.md

 We continue to look at the technique of sorting by insertion - by making a change to the data structure.

-We'll begin with a bit of theory about sorting.
-We'll discuss permutations and inversions because their combinatorial properties are useful for analyzing sorting algorithms
+We begin with a bit of theory about sorting.
+We discuss permutations and inversions because their combinatorial properties are useful for analyzing sorting algorithms

 We finish off section 5.2.1 Sorting by Insertion with couple algorithms that make use of an extra link field to impose a sort order on records.

 First is Algorithm L (List insertion) that is very similar to Algorithm S (Straight insertion sort) covered in TAOCP #13.
-We'll discuss its relative merits and how it may be enhanced.
+We discuss its relative merits and how it may be enhanced.

 Finally we look at an enhancement that sorts keys into multiple lists corresponding to ranges of keys